LagoLunatic/dsvrandom/README.txt

 A: You might have forgotten a breakable wall.
 Progression items and skills can be hidden inside breakable walls.
 You can check the spoiler log located in /logs/spoiler_log.txt.
 This lists the area that each progression item got placed in.

+Q: I can't make the jump in the room after Flying Armor.

+A: You can make the jump without any souls by doing a backdash jump off the very edge: http://i.imgur.com/ZXSHMcw.gif

+Q: I have double jump, but I can't progress in Minera Prison Island without Magnes.

+A: Do a jumpkick off the breakable wall next to the Magnes point: http://i.imgur.com/y0TXcE0.gif Note that you must angle the jumpkick straight down.
+The hitbox on Shanoa's foot is too small to hit the wall when doing a diagonal jumpkick.

 Q: I found Konami Man/Twin Bee/Vic Viper in Portrait of Ruin, but I didn't get a stat boost.

 A: Save and reload the game for it to take effect.